dev-sys-code/dev-sys-code/README.md

 # Hi there! 👋

     Hey!
-I'm trying to get into OS development.<br>
+I'm trying to get into OS development.
-    Low level programming has always been interesting<br>
+    Low level programming has always been interesting to me.
-    to me.
 Mostly learning C++ and soon assembly 🔥

 <div align=center>